-Currently, the Employee Share Purchase Plan ("ESPP") provides for a maximum number of Common Shares which shall not exceed 0.5% of the issued and outstanding Common Shares of the Corporation at all times.
-Furthermore, as provided for under Section 3.4 of the ESPP, the Corporation's contribution for each eligible employee is an amount that is equal to 60% of the eligible employee's contribution, which may be amended, from time to time, at the discretion of the Corporation.
-Pursuant to a review of all current and proposed equity based plans, the Board of Directors approved on May 8, 2020 amendments to the ESPP which consist of: (i) reducing the number of Common Shares to be issued under the ESPP from a rolling 0.5% to a rolling 0.1% of the issued and outstanding Common Shares of the Corporation; and (ii) to clarify that only an increase to the number of Common Shares issuable under the ESPP is subject to Shareholder approval in compliance with the TSX rules and (iii) to include other amendments that shall require shareholders' approval, namely: (a) any amendment to the categories of persons who are eligible employees; and (b) any amendment that may modify or delete the amending provision requiring Shareholders' approval.
-A copy of the ESPP, including the proposed changes described herein, is available on the Corporation's website at www.osiskogr.com/en/governance-2/.
+The Employee Share Purchase Plan provides for a maximum number of Common Shares, which shall not exceed 0.1% of the issued and outstanding Common Shares of the Corporation at all times.
+Furthermore, as provided for under Section 3.4 of the Employee Share Purchase Plan, the Corporation's contribution for each eligible employee is an amount that is equal to 60% of the eligible employee's contribution, which may be amended, from time to time, at the discretion of the Corporation.
+A copy of the Employee Share Purchase Plan, is available on the Corporation's website at www.osiskogr.com/en/governance-2/.

-The amendments to the ESPP are also subject to approval by the TSX.
-If approved by Shareholders and the TSX, the ESPP as amended will supersede and replace the current ESPP.
-Accordingly, at the Meeting, in accordance with the TSX rules, Shareholders will be asked to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution, in the form set forth below, subject to such amendments, variations or additions as may be approved at the Meeting, amending and renewing the approval of the ESPP:
+At the Meeting, in accordance with the rules of the TSX, Shareholders will be asked to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution, in the form set forth below, subject to such amendments, variations or additions as may be approved at the Meeting, renewing the approval of the Employee Share Purchase Plan: